-When you do that, there is always the risk of losing text formatting styles or images.
-This can cause some headaches when you edit your content afterwards.
-Inserting images, changing font, or deleting odd white spaces and entire lines takes too much time.
-That is why you need some sort of real merging.
+Normally, you have to open several documents on your Mac and then copy-paste text and other content from them into a new file created in apps such as Google Docs or Pages.
+However, when you do that, there is always the risk of losing text formatting styles or images.
+This can cause some headaches, especially when you edit your content afterwards.
+Inserting images, changing font, or deleting odd white spaces and entire lines also takes too much time.
+That is why you need some sort of real & effective merging.

-There are two basic ways how to merge PDFs on Mac: either merge pages or merge PDFs into one file.
+There are two basic ways to merge PDFs on Mac: either merge individual pages or merge PDFs into one file.
 These functions should be intuitive and easy to use.